Dubai traffic: 50 accidents in 20 minutes cause major delays during rush hour

 The Dubai Police app indicating road accidents around the emirate has lit up in purple, registering approximately fifty incidents within a span of twenty minutes.
 On Monday morning, severe congestions were reported on key arterial roads in Dubai.

-At 9am on Monday morning, the below map within the Dubai Police app displayed the number of accidents in the city.
+At 9am on Monday, the map in the Dubai Police app displayed numerous accidents across the emirate.
+When Khaleej Times counted the incidents, the number stood at fifty in just twenty minutes.
+See the map below:

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.